deathbeam/dotfiles/README.md

 ## Requirements

 * bash - This is Bash and Vim config anyway, duh
-* vim - Same as above
+* vim - Same as above.
+Vim with Lua support is required for everything to work correctly.
-* git - Needed to setup Pretzo and z.sh, and also for Vim Plug
+* git - Most of the installation process is managed via Git
-* python - Needed for some Vim plugins
+* lua - Needed for some Vim plugins
 * cowsay - Just for fancy MOTD (the most important thing in this entire setup, of course)

 ## How to install?